olwmc/csci2470_final/vault/Architecture Ideas.md

 ```
 So 38% train correlation, 36% test.
 Already better than cosine!

 So now okay maybe instead of just doing raw cosine, we learn a transformation, do cosine on that, and then do everything else the same.
 Maybe learning a transformation of activation space would be useful here.
-Ideally it would learn a different transformation for each layer
+Ideally it would learn a different transformation for each layer.
+Like a set of layerwise siamese networks.
+Maybe we start off training the siamese networks like encoders, get a good reconstruction loss, and then swap them over to being siamese networks.
+Then we can leverage the goodness of training an autoencoder (learns a good representation that we don't have to just use )